 Editor's note: Whether you’re challenged by few leads, low win rates, or slow service cases’ resolution, our consultants can manage these issues with proper approach to Salesforce implementation services.
 In the article below, we share our experience in Salesforce implementation that brings up to 600% ROI to our customers.

 While aimed at helping to manage your business challenges, Salesforce implementation may not bring the desired outcomes, be they increased sales pipeline visibility or enhanced efficiency of email marketing campaigns.
-Typical reasons for this are the lack of a proper implementation strategy and stages, inaccurate planning of project time and budget, the neglect of common risks and measures for user adoption.
+Typical reasons for this are the lack of a proper implementation strategy and implementation stages, inaccurate planning of project time and budget, the neglect of common implementation risks and measures for user adoption.

 Ingredients for Successful Salesforce Implementation

-- Map the stages of your implementation process.
+- Planning the implementation process.

-- Think over risks.
+- Thinking over risks.

-- Ensure user adoption.
+- Ensuring user adoption.

-1. Consider Implementation Strategies
+1. Considering Implementation Strategies